History and the Humanities Curriculum for Adolescents Aged Fifteen to Eighteen Years

 Role of government (national & international and non-government organisations in improving human wellbeing

-Australian economy: governance & performance, key indicators including economic growth rates, unemployment trends, inflation rates, sustainability indexes
+governance & performance, key indicators including economic growth rates, unemployment trends, inflation rates, sustainability indexes

-Connections with living standards & consumer financial decisions
+Connections with living standards & consumer financial decisions and importance to society

-c) Political & Legal Systems:
+c) Examine Political & Legal Systems by exploring:

 Global Affairs including foreign aid, peacekeeping, United Nations